What is Drip?

 Every plan gives you access to all features.
 The only difference is the number of subscribers that you’re allowed to have.

 MailChimp is a popular option for small businesses.
 It’s easy to use and is known for offering a simple way to do email marketing.
-It comes with a range of templates.
+It comes with a range of templates and some advanced marketing automation.

 AWeber is another affordable email marketing service.
 You can select from 700 templates and get access to a drag and drop editor.
 Its entry-level plan comes with a 500-email limit, but there’s no limit to the number of subscribers.